 Bankrate’s picks for the top rewards credit cards

-- Rewards: Unlimited 1.5 percent cash back on all purchases
+- Rewards: Unlimited 2 percent cash rewards on purchases

-- Welcome offer: $200 cash bonus when you spend $500 on purchases in the first three months
+- Welcome offer: Earn a $200 cash rewards bonus when you spend $1,000 in purchases in the first three months

 - Annual fee: $0